jhucsf/spring2022/assign/assign05.md

 A _message_ is subject to the following restrictions:

+* A message must be ended with a sequence of newlines characters.
+This may be either `"\n"` or `"\r\n`.
-* It must be a single line of text with no newline characters contained within it.
+* A message must be a single line of text with no newline characters contained within it.
 * A message ends at a newline terminator which can be either `"\n"` or `"\r\n"`.
     Your programs must be able to accept both of these as newline delimiters.